aaronbe7/Lyrico/README.md

 # Lyrico

-Lyrico allows users to find the lyrics to an extensive list of songs.
-Users can also make an account to easily access the lyrics to songs they save.
+Lyrico is an app to find song lyrics.
+Users can search for songs and save lyrics to songs.

 ## Screenshots
 ![Sign Up](src/images/lyricosignup.png)